Improving Robust Decisions with Data: Applications with Parametric Models

-Applying Full Bayesian updating this way thus leads to a set of posteriors over the states of the world.
-Their main result (Theorem 1) shows that under any state $\theta$ and a possible DGP, the set of posteriors converges almost surely to a set of degenerate distributions over a non-singleton set of states.
-In other words, it asymptotically almost surely leads to a fully ambiguous belief over a non-vanishing set of possible states.
-Ambiguity does not vanish.
+This yields a set of posterior beliefs over $\Theta$.\footnote{This way of applying full Bayesian updating can be incorporated into the present framework by letting the state space be $\Theta \times S^{\infty}$ and allowing dependence in DGPs.
+Applying \eqref{equ_conditional} in Appendix \ref{apx: dependent} yields exactly the same posterior distribution over $\Theta$.} Their main result (Theorem 1) shows that in any state $\theta$ and some possible DGP, the set of posteriors converges almost surely to a set of degenerate distributions over a non-singleton set of states.
+That is, ambiguity does not vanish asymptotically.

 Consider revising the initial set using the empirical distribution method.
-Because only the mean matters, it suffices to consider their sample mean. \begin{definition} The revision of states is obtained under the \emph{sample mean method} if for some pre-specified $\epsilon > 0$ and for all $\hat{x}^{N}$,
+Because only the mean matters, it suffices to consider their sample mean. \begin{definition} The revision of states is obtained by the \textbf{sample mean method} if, for some pre-specified $\epsilon > 0$, and for every $\hat{x}^{N}$,

+\end{definition} As in the empirical distribution method, $\Theta(\hat{x}^{N} )$ retains a state if it is close enough to the sample mean.
+Because the mean of each marginal distribution equal to $\theta$, applying Kolmogorov's strong law of large numbers yields the following result.